ElvisWang2010/WROFE-2025/README.md

 </table>

 ### Difficulties
 The obstacle challenge presents many difficult challenges that build onto the open challenge.
-Although the walls are set at 100cm, steering around the pillar while avoiding walls and detecting turns is very difficult to do consistently.
+Although the walls are set at 100cm, steering around the pillar while avoiding walls and detecting turns is difficult to do consistently.
-In order to perform a parallel park the information and car movements must be incredibly precise since the parking lot is only 1.5x the cars size.
+In order to perform a parallel park the information and car movements must be very precise since the parking lot is only 1.5x the cars size.

 ### Our Solution